How Maximal Speed Improves Distance Running

 “Speed is not a by-product of increased mileage.”

-Case in point, after a long period of competing in 10K races with stellar performances I decided to take on the 400m sprint.
+Case in point: after a long period of competing in 10K races with stellar performances I decided to take on the 400m sprint.
 So I cut my easy mileage in half and replaced my tempo and VO2max sessions with sprints (40m, 100m, 150m, 300m – all faster than 800m race pace).
 The surprising result after 12 weeks of training: My VO2max didn’t drop.
 Instead, it rose from 65l/kg/min to 67l/kg/min.

-4 WAYS TO INCREASE MAXIMAL SPEED
+4 WAYS TO INCREASE NEUROMUSCULAR POWER

-Track repetitions are the most specific type of training a distance runner can do to upgrade maximal running speed.
-However, keep in mind that fast sprints require a foundation strength and explosiveness.
-Aim for speeds faster than 800m race pace (e.g.: 100s, 150s, 300s) with a flying start to minimize the risk of injury.
-Don’t forget to warm up for at least 20min before you engage in this type of training.
+Track repetitions are the most specific type of training a distance runner can do to upgrade neuromuscular power.
+Keep in mind that sprints require a foundation strength and explosiveness.
+400s at 1500m pace and 200s @800m pace are suitable.
+Always use a flying start to minimize the risk of injury and don’t forget to warm up for at least 20min before you engage in this type of training.

 Having said all that, you don’t have to turn into a sprinter to reap the benefits.
 A “more-is-better” mentality, so common with us distance runners, is the wrong approach.
 Some additions of the above-mentioned exercises to your regular routine will go a long way.
 Introduce new training modes slowly starting with strength training and then transition to more explosive types of exercises.